impopular-guy/vbson/README.md

 - [x] Encoding
 - [ ] Decoding
+- [x] Basic JSON/BSON conversion
-- [ ] Search one or more keys in bson file
+- [ ] Search one or more keys in BSON
-- [ ] Update one or more keys in bson file
+- [ ] Update one or more keys in BSON
-- [ ] Delete one or more keys from bson file
+- [ ] Delete one or more keys from BSON
 - [ ] Stream decoding
 - [ ] Advanced searching (search by values, etc)